 7) Get a Facial

 A facial is the second most popular spa treatment after a massage.
-It works best when it is part of an on-going program of skin care.
-It is one of the best ways to take care of your skin, especially when it’s given by an experienced, knowledgeable esthetician.
+It works best when it is part of an ongoing program of skincare.
+It is one of the best ways to take care of your skin, especially when an experienced, knowledgeable esthetician gives it.
 A good facial exfoliates and nourishes the skin.
-Not to mention, the fact that it is relaxing and can reduce stress.
+Not to mention the fact that it is relaxing and can reduce stress.

 I usually ask for referrals from friends and check online for specific spa recommendations.

 The esthetician can also tell you how she thinks you can take better care of your skin and recommend products.
-You aren’t obligated to buy anything, but if you like the line, it’s usually worth trying.
+Of course, you aren’t obligated to buy anything, but it’s usually worth trying if you like the line.

 I love St. Julian Spa in Boulder.
 In addition to my fantastic esthetician (Shei), there is a sauna and steam room.
 You can get a discount via Groupongroupon or the spa if it is offering good deals.

 Bottom line: there is no magical solution.
 You can apply all kinds of fancy products and hope for results.
-We can all agree that some of the most effective long-term ways to improve your skin are to chill out, eat well and follow a good daily skin-care regime.
+However, we can all agree that some of the most effective long-term ways to improve your skin are to chill out, eat well and follow a good daily skin-care regime.